 The spirit of romantic neglect continues out into the intimate garden where a visit can include a game of croquet, a perusal of the kitchen garden and herbaceous borders or for the little ones a game of hide and seek in the topiary.
 The Jacobean layout largely remains intact with the garden designed to have different ‘rooms’ to explore.
 The rules of Croquet were codified at Chastleton so there is no better place to try your hand at the sport.
 The croquet set is available to enjoy most afternoons, weather depending.

 Chastleton is open Wednesday to Sunday between March and October from 1pm with last entry one hour before closing at 4pm.
-There is no official on-site National Trust tea room at Chastleton but refreshments can be purchased Wednesday to Saturday in the local Church with proceeds going to local charities.
-On Sundays the Chastleton Brewhouse is opened to serve beautiful homemade cakes and a selection of teas and coffee with proceeds going back into our work at Chastleton.
+There is no official on-site National Trust tea room at Chastleton but refreshments can sometimes be purchased Wednesday to Sunday in the local Church with proceeds going to local charities.

-The gardens are not only beautiful to stroll through but also extremely fruitful with regular produce available to purchase from visitor reception.
-Punnets of home grown strawberries and juicy peaches line the shelves in the summer and other treats can be bought throughout the year.
+The gardens are not only beautiful to stroll through but also extremely fruitful with seasonal produce available to purchase from visitor reception.

 Entry to Chastleton is free for National Trust members.
-Adult admission to the house for non-members is £10.50 with Gift Aid.
+Adult admission to the house for non-members is £13.20 (gift aid) or £12 (standard).
 Please visit our website for a full list of prices.

 Group visits must be pre-booked by telephone or email.
 Groups must be at least 10 in number.
-Private house tours are £7 per person plus general admission for those without National Trust membership.
-Groups are welcome on weekday afternoons but private guided tours must take place in the morning before public opening.
-Homemade cake and refreshments in the Chastleton Brewhouse can be organised for morning visits for a minimal charge.
-Please ask when booking for full details.
+Private house tours are £8 per person plus £10.50 for those without National Trust membership.
+Larger groups are welcome during opening hours but must be pre-boked, and private guided tours must take place in the morning before public opening.
 Bookings can be made on 01608 674981.
-Please note we can only accommodate groups Wednesday to Friday in peak season.

 |Ticket Type||Ticket Tariff|